Mastering Firecrawl Search Endpoint: Web Search and Data Extraction in One API Call

 Frequently Asked Questions

-Whatโs the difference between SERP APIs and Search APIs?
+What's the difference between SERP APIs and Search APIs?

-SERP APIs specifically scrape and reformat data from existing search engines like Google or Bing.
-They act as middleman services that parse search engine results pages and return structured JSON data.
+SERP APIs scrape and reformat data from existing search engines like Google or Bing, acting as middleman services that parse search engine results pages into structured JSON.
 Examples include SerpAPI, ScrapingDog, and Serper.
+Search APIs are the broader category that also includes platforms like Firecrawl, which run their own search indices.
+Every SERP API is a Search API, but not every Search API is a SERP API.

 How do AI-native search APIs work differently from traditional search?